swxben/NSIShim/README.md

 	94689fede03fed7ab59c24337673a27837f0c3ec  MyCoolApp-1.0.0.exe  1004502
 	3a2eadd15dd984e4559f2b4d790ec8badaeb6a39  MyCoolApp-1.1.0.exe  1040561

+The version is extracted from the installer file name using the convention `ApplicationId-{version}.ext`.
+No further analysis is done on the version at this point as there is an assumption that the newest version is at the bottom.
+This is unlikely to change as semantic versioning will be supported by putting pre-release versions in multiple `RELEASE` files for alternate release channels.

 ### Application features / in-process endpoints

 #### Check for updates

-An update check could be triggered by any of the following optional conditions:
+An update check could be triggered by any of the following conditions:

 - A one-off check when the application is started
 - A check initiated by the user
 - A poll check, for example every 15 minutes

 The updater implementation should provide support for any of these conditions by way of exposing a `CheckForUpdates` method and a `StartPollForUpdatesEvery(TimeSpan)` method (or similar).
+Polling can be disabled by a `StopPollForUpdates` method - this could be used if the application goes offline or upgrade polling is disabled by the user.

 The `CheckForUpdates` method should return true if there are updates that can be applied.
 It should also cache the metadata for available updates at the time of the check.

-**TODO** when setting up poll should be able to flag auto shim installs
+**TODO** when setting up poll should be able to flag auto shim installs, on either `CheckForUpdates` or `StartPoll`.

 #### Get available updates